georgebrock/sindresorhus.github.com/_apps/dato.md

 If it's a non-clickable URL (not a link), you can select the URL and choose “Copy Selected Text”.
 Otherwise, activate the correct browser profile and then drag and drop the link into the browser window.

+Alternatively, you could use a browser picker like [Velja](https://sindresorhus.com/velja) to handle this for you.

 #### How can I hide the Dato clock when doing a specific task or at a certain time of the day?

 This is a perfect use-case for the built-in Shortcuts app.
 You can use the `Quit App` and `Open App` actions to quit and relaunch Dato whenever needed.
 For example, you could create a focus shortcut that quits Dato, plays some music, turns off notifications, etc.

 To hide the Dato clock at certain time of the day, you need the [Shortery app](https://apps.apple.com/no/app/shortery/id1594183810?mt=12).
 The Shortery app is only a temporary requirement.
 It's almost certain that Apple will introduce automation for Shortcuts in macOS 13.

+#### Can I change the background color of Dato?

+No, but you can make it white/black by turning off the “Vibrancy” setting.

 #### How can I export, import, sync, or backup the settings?